Abubakar-doc/todolistapp/README.md

 - **Simple Form:** Contains a text input for adding a new task.
 - **Save Button:** Saves the task and navigates back to the home screen where the new task is displayed.
+- **Update Dialog Box:** Updates the existing task and navigates back to the home screen.

 ## Dark and Light Themes